abatten/abatten.github.io/_tutorials/submitting_jobs_on_ozstar.md

 {% include note_card.html type="warning" title="Tip" text="If you are using python I highly recommend that you use Conda environments when working on OzSTAR.
 Anaconda environments will save you lots of time, stress and effort in the long run." %}

-### 4 Computing Step
+### 4 Job Step

 ```shell
 python example_python_job.py
 ```
 This final component is where you say what you want to actually run on the requested resources.
+This is the job step.
 In the example, we have a single line `python example_python_job.py` indicating that our job will run the `example_python_job.py` script.
-This the job step.
-It is also possible to list multiple steps in a submission script and they will be performed one after another.
+It is also possible to list multiplejob steps in a submission script and they will be performed one after another.

 <b>Example:</b>
 ```shell